n00bita/DataOne_StoreFinder/README.md

       Cost(Si) / |Si - I|

     b) Add elements of above picked Si to I, i.e.,  I = I U Si

-ToDO:

-    1.Build a wrapper .sh to use spark-submit to get input in specified format.
-    2.Use Maven/sbt to Build the Project
-     Env: Java 8 | Scala 2.11 | Spark 2.0.2